 Firstly, all costs incurred and registered by ﬁnancial accountants are allocated to all departments of the organization.
 In the second step, support or service department costs are re-allocated to operating or production departments.
-In the ﬁnal step, costs are allocated to speciﬁc cost objects, usually products produced by the com- pany.
+In the ﬁnal step, costs are allocated to speciﬁc cost objects, usually products produced by the company.